deroyrobotics/deroy-robotics-site-gatsby/src/content/pages/register.md

 ---
-template: contact-page
+template: register-page
-slug: /contact
+slug: /register
-title: Get in touch
+title: Registration
 ---
 If you are looking to register for DeRoy Robotics, please visit our [registration page](/register).